Domaine Barmès-Buecher - Alsace Pinot Gris Rosenberg 2022

 “A crisp wine (RVF)”

-"I love the effusive apricot aroma of this young Pinot Gris, which has a fascinating smoky complexity.
-Succulent and vibrant, the interplay between candied orange and apricot and mineral freshness is perfect.
-The finish is very long, precise, and dynamic."
+“I love the exuberant apricot aroma of this young Pinot Gris, which displays a fascinating smoky complexity.
+Juicy and vibrant, the interplay between candied orange and apricot and the mineral freshness is perfect.
+The finish is very long, precise, and dynamic.”
 (James Suckling 2024)

 Buy your Barmès-Buecher wines at the best price in a private sale!